Esthenia-collaboration/rfswarm-docker/README_TEMPLATE.md

 ## rfswarm-docker then?
 rfswarm-docker have been created to make rfswarm performance test tool available in a containarize version.
-Making the tool available in a Docker container, facilitating the automation of performance tests by integrating them into a CI/CD chain.
+Making the tool available in a Docker container, facilitating the automation of performance tests by integrating them into a CI/CD environment.
 Applying performance test on Application under test (ATU) has never been easier.
 Just run manager agent image, your neeedd agent image which will run the nomber of user desired on your choosen server.